amjjd/rustrast/rustrast-08/README.md

 I had to take a step backwards in correctness this time: the depth buffer no longer uses safe chunks, but is now passed to the tile threads unsafely just like the colour buffer.
 This is to simplify reading from it when it's used as a shadow map.
 I'm comfortable with that: the code is safe as multiple threads are using disjoint parts of the buffers.
+As a sort of trade off, I did start using const generics instead of huge macros to allow small configurations like culling mode or skipping the fragment shader to work without branching.

 I took some time after finishing to revisit some parts of the code.
 I moved binning into its own module and combined the properties and binning steps.
 By converting more of it to explicit SIMD I shaved off a few tenths.
 Much bigger was